 What Tools to Use to Discover Vulnerabilities?

 Two important but very different tools to include in your vulnerability management strategies and cybersecurity solutions are penetration testing, also known as ethical hacking and vulnerability scanning.
-While they have striking differences, they work together to discover the inherent weaknesses of an asset or group of assets.
+While penetration testing and vulnerability scanning have striking differences, they work together to discover the inherent weaknesses of an asset or group of assets.
 Both work in tandem to identify vulnerabilities – taking different approaches.

 Ethical Hacking (Penetration Testing)